vrandall66/front-end-submissions-public/1906/mod-2/game-time/eduardo-sam-pol.md

 * [ ] Novice - Not all presenters speak.
 Presenters give too much or too little information about the application.
 Presenters do not use audio/visual aids or media.
 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.
 * [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.
-* [ ] Exceptional - Meets all expectations of `Proficient`.
+* [x] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

+- Nice explanation of the way the game works
+- Solid demo
+- Nice presentation structure
+- Make issues that represent the future changes you would make
+- Great presentation!